dishan14/cv-bot/README.md

 # cv-bot
-This repo is chat bot which answers why is a person perfect fit for the job
+This repo is chat bot which answers why is a person perfect fit for the job.

+Like  “Why is [YourName] perfect?”